xavierolivenza/Nes_Pinball/README.md

 - Special level

+- Ball animations at start and in the canons

 - When you enter the tunnel near the green part, the numbers over the penguins appear, rolling between 3 and 7, if you hit the pink board with a hit to the ball from the paddles, you can stop each number, and get a bonus